mlprt/feedbax/docs/index.md

 !!!
 Warning ""
     Feedbax is in active [development](#development).
 Expect some changes in the near future!

+    In particular, I intend to [replace](https://github.com/mlprt/feedbax/discussions/28#discussioncomment-10153895) the staged model approach with a simpler lazy-executing DAG framework.

 ???
 Note "What Feedbax can (and can't) do"
     Feedbax is designed for feedback control of biomechanical models by neural networks, to perform movement tasks in continuous spaces.
 However, it could also be used for other optimal control problems for which a suitable set of model, cost function, and task trials can be defined.